dpzrz/SEC-335/Week2.md

 The command struture is `xfreerdp /u:USERNAME /p:PASSWORD /v:IP_ADDRESS` Using this command structure you're able to connect and veiw the desktop remotely

+Our `nmap` commands are now given more in-depth uses.
+The flags used in this lab were `-sV` `-A`.

+-sV allowed us to find the services running on the ports of our choosing

+-A allowed us to derive more information like the targets OS data and MAC address

+Running these nmap flags against the ports of the Windows box showed us alot of infromation and these falgs prove valuble in the process of Active Recon.